 I’m really excited to share this interview with Yos Budi, a talented street photographer with an amazing eye for light and composition.
 Yos uses his iPhone to capture fleeting moments of city life, telling stories about the interaction between people and their urban environment.
 His black and white photo feed captures stunning architecture as well as powerful silhouettes and shadows of people.
-In this interview you’ll discover more about Yos and how he takes such incredible street photos with his iPhone.
+In this interview, you’ll discover more about Yos and how he takes such incredible black and white street photography with his iPhone.

 Tell us a little bit about yourself.

 I’m Indonesian and currently live in Batam Island, Indonesia.
 I worked in Singapore as an architect for four years, but now I’ve settled down in Batam where I run my own architecture and interior design firm.

 I started to fall in love with photography back in 2009 when I bought my first DSLR camera – the Canon EOS 450D.
 I had so much fun with that camera and learned the basic skills of photography.

 I started a 365 Photo A Day Challenge, then after I finished that one year project I took a break because I felt that I’d had enough of taking photos.
 I also had back pain caused by carrying a DSLR camera and the bag for a whole year.

 I didn’t take any photos for about six months, until I got my iPhone 4s in November 2011.
 I already knew about the reputation of the iPhone’s camera, its small size and capability for taking great pictures, and this brought back my passion for photography.

 What inspires you to take photos with the iPhone?

 The ease of use when taking pictures, and the ability to share my photos instantly on Instagram.

 You primarily shoot street photos with your iPhone.
 What draws you to this genre of photography?